mennaAyman/Detecting_Forbidden_Items/inference_graph/readme.md

 3- tensorflowModel.ckpt.index: It is a table where Each key is the name of a tensor and its value is a serialized BundleEntryProto. serialized BundleEntryProto holds metadata of the tensors.
 Metadata of a tensor may be like: which of the “data” files contains the content of a tensor, the offset into that file, checksum, some auxiliary data, etc.

-4- checkpoint:All checkpoint information, like model ckpt file name and path
+4- checkpoint:All checkpoint information, like model ckpt file name and path.

+5- Freezing the graph:
+When we need to keep all the values of the variables and the Graph in a single file we do it with freezing the graphs.